Mother of teenager killed in Snowdonia crash describes ‘nightmare’

 North Wales Police said their bodies were found inside the overturned car which had left the A4085 at Garreg, near Tremadog, and was partially submerged in water.

-Superintendent Owain Llewellyn said searches of the area where the car was found were continuing and the road would remain closed.
+Superintendent Owain Llewellyn said searches of the area where the car was found, including the use of underwater specialists, were continuing and the road would remain closed.

 “Our thoughts remain with the families at this extremely difficult time, and I would like to thank the public for their continued patience and understanding,” he added.